Super Sentai Series That I Believe Got Vindicated By History Over Time

 Seijuu Sentai Gingaman

-Oh boy where do I begin?
+Oh boy, where do I begin?
 There's a rumor that Lost Galaxy was supposedly more popular than the popular Gingaman in Japan -- but that was proven wrong.
-Lost Galaxy is popular to the American audience and Gingaman to the Japanese audience.
-However, it seems that Gingaman had to deal with the fact that Megaranger is A Tough Act to Follow but it did get Vindicated by History as well.
-Gingaman DVD sales were good giving way for GoGoFive.
+Lost Galaxy is popular with the American audience and Gingaman with the Japanese audience.
+However, it seems that Gingaman had to deal with the fact that Megaranger is indeed A Tough Act to Follow but it did get Vindicated by History as well.
+Gingaman DVD sales were that good -- giving way for GoGoFive.
 Maybe, Power Rangers fans wouldn't like this as much as other Super Sentai series (such as maybe Flashman for obvious reasons) but it still made the cut, didn't it?

 Jyuken Sentai Gekiranger

 I think Boukenger is just that overrated!
 Now Gekiranger started going back to darker and edgier which Boukenger isn't.
 Personally, I do like Gekiranger better for its better-written stories than Boukenger.
 However, I heard that it didn't do so well due to the Boukenger hype.
 If I'm not wrong it did get a following after it aired who ended up defending it.
 Hmmm, need I mention it's highly possible that the Kalish era of Power Rangers' lack of quality may have indirectly helped it to be Vindicated by History?
 Boukenger is fun but I'd rather watch this show's progression of drama.